abberdeen/circuitid-csharp/docs/PhoneOutboundRuleActionsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new PhoneOutboundRuleActionsApi(Configuration.Default);
-            var phoneoutboundruleactions = new Phoneoutboundruleactions(); // Phoneoutboundruleactions | The JSON object that will be posted to the REST API endpoint.
+            var phoneoutboundruleactionsCreateOrPatch = new PhoneoutboundruleactionsCreateOrPatch(); // PhoneoutboundruleactionsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetPhoneOutboundRuleAction200Response result = apiInstance.CreatePhoneOutboundRuleAction(phoneoutboundruleactions);
+                GetPhoneOutboundRuleAction200Response result = apiInstance.CreatePhoneOutboundRuleAction(phoneoutboundruleactionsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)